Josh Jung Preview, Player Props: Rangers vs. Mariners

 - The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.80 team ERA ranks third among all league pitching staffs.
+- The Mariners' 3.79 team ERA ranks third across all MLB pitching staffs.

-- Mariners pitchers combine to allow 182 home runs (1.2 per game), the 10th-fewest in baseball.
+- Mariners pitchers combine to surrender 184 total home runs at a clip of 1.2 per game (to rank 11th in the league).

-- The righty last pitched on Saturday against the Texas Rangers, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- The righty last pitched on Sunday against the Texas Rangers, when he went 3 1/3 innings, allowing six earned runs while giving up five hits.

+- The 23-year-old has put up an ERA of 4.39, with 9.4 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.